 Story Wise Women Themes

 Each night has a theme, themes are meant as prompt, guides, helpful for those of us stuck, not restrict or stump you.
-Feel free to be creative and think outside the box, feel free to wander to a story that you fel drawn to tell.
+Feel free to be creative and think outside the box, feel free to wander to a story that you feel drawn to tell.
 The themes are also very broad and most stories can be made to fit a theme if you want it to, but if you have a story knocking inside you that needs to be told and you think it has no connection to the theme, that is fine too.
-Here are the themes coming up in 2017:
+Here are the themes for 2018: